Brqdley/Brqdley.github.io/README.md

-DSC80 Project - Outages
+**DSC80 Project - Outages**
 Climate and Cause

-Introduction:
+**Introduction:**

 The dataset I chose was outages.
 The question I plan to investigate further is, is there a relationship between climate, the cause category, and the number of outages?
 I feel as though a relationship between those columns is prevalent based off of looking at the dataset.
-If a cause category is more prevalent in a certain type of climate, these companies can impliment more preventative measures against specific causes in certain locations.
+If a cause category is more prevalent in a certain type of climate, these companies can implement more preventative measures against specific causes in certain locations.

 1534 rows in the dataset, and relevant columns are YEAR, CLIMATE.CATEGORY, CAUSE.CATEGORY, CLIMATE.REGION.
 Year is the year the outage occured.
-Climate category(normal,cold,warm) is the type of climate the outage occured in.
-Cause category(severe weather, etc) is the type of cause the outage occured in.
-Climate region(south,central,etc) is the climate region the outage occured in.
+Climate category(normal,cold,warm) is the type of climate the outage occurred in.
+Cause category(severe weather, etc) is the type of cause the outage occurred in.
+Climate region(south,central,etc) is the climate region the outage occurred in.

-Cleaning and EDA:
+**Cleaning and EDA:**

 I first cleaned the column names as they were in the fifth row of the dataset.
 I set this as the column names and then dropped the first 5 rows.
 Then I reset the index.
 I convert ANOMALY.LEVEL and OUTAGE.DURATION to floats, so I could compute means/sums with them in the future.

 I converted the OUTAGE.START.TIMES and the OUTAGE.START.DATES to one column of datetime to simplify the dataframe.
 I also converted the RESTORATION.START.TIMES and RESTORATION.START.DATES to one column of datetime.
-Although converting the times to pd.datetime made it much easier to groupby dates and times, as I could now use functions on this data, grouping both times into one datetime column did not effect my analysis, it only made it easier for me to understand the data.
+Although converting the times to pd.datetime made it much easier to groupby date and time, as I could now use functions on this data, grouping both times into one datetime column did not affect my analysis, it only made it easier for me to understand the data.

 |   OBS |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   RES.PRICE |   COM.PRICE |   IND.PRICE |   TOTAL.PRICE |   RES.SALES |   COM.SALES |   IND.SALES |   TOTAL.SALES |   RES.PERCEN |   COM.PERCEN |   IND.PERCEN |   RES.CUSTOMERS |   COM.CUSTOMERS |   IND.CUSTOMERS |   TOTAL.CUSTOMERS |   RES.CUST.PCT |   COM.CUST.PCT |   IND.CUST.PCT |   PC.REALGSP.STATE |   PC.REALGSP.USA |   PC.REALGSP.REL |   PC.REALGSP.CHANGE |   UTIL.REALGSP |   TOTAL.REALGSP |   UTIL.CONTRI |   PI.UTIL.OFUSA |   POPULATION |   POPPCT_URBAN |   POPPCT_UC |   POPDEN_URBAN |   POPDEN_UC |   POPDEN_RURAL |   AREAPCT_URBAN |   AREAPCT_UC |   PCT_LAND |   PCT_WATER_TOT |   PCT_WATER_INLAND | OUTAGE.START.DATETIME   | OUTAGE.RESTORATION.DATETIME   |
 |------:|-------:|--------:|:-------------|:--------------|:--------------|:-------------------|----------------:|:-------------------|:-------------------|:------------------------|------------------:|------------------:|-----------------:|---------------------:|------------:|------------:|------------:|--------------:|------------:|------------:|------------:|--------------:|-------------:|-------------:|-------------:|----------------:|----------------:|----------------:|------------------:|---------------:|---------------:|---------------:|-------------------:|-----------------:|-----------------:|--------------------:|---------------:|----------------:|--------------:|----------------:|-------------:|---------------:|------------:|---------------:|------------:|---------------:|----------------:|-------------:|-----------:|----------------:|-------------------:|:------------------------|:------------------------------|